investinaccess/nostrsuite_attempt2/README.md

 "NOSTRSUITE" - ONGOING EXPLORATION

-This is an exploatory effort toward a distributed version control system that utilizes a MerkleDAG-based data structure to track changes to code and files, and leverages the Storj network as a decentralized file storage system for collaboration.
+This is an exploatory effort toward the creation of a distributed version control system that utilizes a MerkleDAG-based data structure to track changes to code + files, and leverages the Storj network as a decentralized file storage system for collaboration.

 The MerkleDAG-based data structure ensures that all changes are tracked in a cryptographically verifiable manner, while Storj provides a highly secure and resilient storage layer for files.